 Indian Head Massage

 The Indian Head Massage (IHM) or shirobhyanga, is a modality that has its roots in the healing practice of Ayurveda.
 This massage technique, practiced with the client seated, has a deeply relaxing and rejuvenating effect through work on the “marma” or pressure points and various massage techniques on the head and face.
 The massage is a half hour practice which also includes the upper arms, neck, and shoulders and focuses on releasing tension in the body, as well as mental stress.

 The Indian Head Massage is a practice which is beneficial in relieving headaches, stress, insomnia, “computer shoulders” and depression, Indian Head Massage works on an energetic, emotional and physical level.
 It is a simple and effective treatment that can be incorporated into any spa practice.
 The oils used on the scalp are optional and are wild-crafted organic Ayurvedic oils, used traditionally to relieve stress, nourish the scalp and address issues of hair loss and dry scalp.

 Hot Stone Massage is of the most popular spa treatments today.
 Following this course, practitioners will surpass client’s expectations and have them returning again and again.
 This course uses the student’s current repertoire of massage techniques and teaches how to properly use heated stones into treatment designs that are either structured or spontaneous.
 The techniques taught allow students to provide either a relaxing, therapeutic or energetic treatment.

-Shiatsu is a contemporary therapy with its roots in Oriental traditional medicine.
+Shiatsu is a Japanese healing art with its roots in Traditional Chinese Medicine.
 Shiatsu literally means “finger pressure”.
 Natural body weight is used when pressure is applied on meridians (energy channels) and tsubo (pressure points).
 In addition to pressure itself, Shiatsu involves gentle stretch and manipulation techniques.